Looking for some more information about setting up a qualitative market research interview project? You are in the right place.

 Once you have the list defined and the number of interviews you want to conduct, the next step is to develop a screener.

-Pre-scheduling interviews is a vital step in qualitative market research.
+Pre-scheduling interview is a vital step in qualitative market research.

 Trying to conduct interviews on the spot, particularly for B2B, can prove very challenging if your targets have a busy schedule.